PwndYA/ffmpeg_encoder/README.md

 # ffmpeg_encoder
-Required packages: ffmpeg
+Required packages:

-The variable
+- ffmpeg

-dir=
+- mediainfo

-requires the path to the folder containing the .mkv files whose audio codec is to be encoded to ac3.
+Change Variable to the directory, contains .mkv files dir=

 The script saves the new file in a subfolder $dir/encoded